Medically reviewed on July 12, 2017

 You should not take atazanavir and cobicistat if you are allergic to it.

-Some medicines can interact with atazanavir and cobicistat and should not be used at the same time.
+Some medicines can cause unwanted or dangerous effects when used with atazanavir and cobicistat.
 Your doctor may need to change your treatment plan if you use any of the following drugs:

 To make sure atazanavir and cobicistat is safe for you, tell your doctor if you have: